Avalon-S/Spec2Sim-Agent/README.md

 ## License

-This project is for educational and competition purposes.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 [Back to Top](#table-of-contents)